 Exceptions would be high-traffic/volume areas or places with sensitive environments.
 These places should be clearly marked.

-This isn’t an illegal activity but stop by a local ranger station to get advice on the best places to camp, and arrive during daylight so you can see where you are going.
+Car Camping on BLM land isn’t an illegal activity but stop by a local ranger station to get advice on the best places to camp.
+We also recommend arriving during daylight so you can see where you are going.

-You can find BLM land may ways, but this Public Lands app clearly shows the difference between land and what government entity owns it.
+You can find BLM land in many ways, but this Public Lands app clearly shows the difference between land and what government entity owns it.

 *We’ve encountered Wal-Marts in Utah that recently started banning overnight car camping, especially if the stores are located near national parks or attractions.
 Click this link to find up-to-date information on Wal-Marts where you can still camp for free.

 1. Traditional Campgrounds

 Designated campgrounds are very useful if you are wanting the convenience to local attractions, facilities with running water, or are traveling with a family.

 Come early to claim a spot if it’s the first-come-first-serve type.